shimmy1996/blog/content/posts/2017-10-14-spam-or-ham.en.md

 ### Setting DNS Record {#setting-dns-record}

 Before anything, I needed to setup my DNS record.
-I created a `CNAME` for my mail server address, and added a `MX` record indicating the mail will be handled by the mail server.
+I created an `A` record for my mail server address, and added a `MX` record indicating the mail will be handled by the mail server.

 ### Creating `Maildir` {#creating-maildir}